 - Bend the metal nose strip in place across your nose and face to prevent any gapping at the top of the mask.
 (This will also help to prevent glasses from fogging up too.)

-- Whilst the mask is in place avoid touching the mask and your face.
+- Whilst the mask is in place avoid touching the it and your face.

 - If you touch the mask whilst wearing it you should disinfect your hands with alcohol hand gel or wash them with soap and water.